 Cracked windscreens can be a common occurrence in vehicles.
 It doesn’t matter what precautions you take, chips are often unavoidable.
 All it can take is a small bit of debris or some grit to hit your window and a small crack can form.
 The weather can cause issues with your windows too which, unfortunately, is uncontrollable.
 Severe changes in temperature are prone to creating cracks, particularly if the heating is turned up to the max while it’s cold outside.
 The condition of the roads can also cause windscreen damage; AA stated in 2013 that the extreme amount of potholes on UK roads have contributed to a 30% jump in windscreen damage.

-It may come as a surprise that windscreen cover doesn’t necessarily just cover windscreen damages, it can cover all windows and sometimes the sunroof too.
+It may come as a surprise that windscreen cover doesn’t necessarily just cover broken windscreens, it can cover all windows and sometimes the sunroof too.

 Like any other claim, an excess will need to be paid when claiming for a damaged windscreen.
 Depending on the policy, this excess can range from £10 to £150, while the cost to repair a chipped window could be much less.
 Therefore, it could be worth comparing prices to see if it is even worth making a claim.